-The quickfort script reads its global configuration from the dfhack-config/quickfort/quickfort.txt file, which you can customize.
-The settings may be dynamically modified by the quickfort set command for the current session, but settings changed with the quickfort set command will not change the configuration stored in the file:
+The quickfort script has a few global configuration options that you can customize with the quickfort set command.
+Modified settings are only kept for the current session and will be reset when you restart DF.

-- blueprints_dir (default: blueprints) Directory tree to search for blueprints.
-Can be set to an absolute or relative path.
-If set to a relative path, resolves to a directory under the DF folder.
-Note that if you change this directory, you will not see blueprints written by the DFHack blueprint plugin (which always writes to the blueprints dir) or blueprints in the quickfort blueprint library. - force_marker_mode (default: false) If true, will designate all dig blueprints in marker mode.
-If false, only cells with dig codes explicitly prefixed with m will be designated in marker mode. - query_unsafe (default: false) Skip query blueprint sanity checks that detect common blueprint errors and halt or skip keycode playback.
-Checks include ensuring a configurable building exists at the designated cursor position and verifying the active UI screen is the same before and after sending keys for the cursor position.
-If you find you need to enable this for one of your own blueprints, you should probably be using a config blueprint, not a query blueprint.
-Most players will never need to enable this setting. - stockpiles_max_barrels, stockpiles_max_bins, and stockpiles_max_wheelbarrows (defaults: -1, -1, 0) Set to the maximum number of resources you want assigned to stockpiles of the relevant types.
+blueprints\user\dir (default: dfhack-config/blueprints) Directory tree to search for player-created blueprints.
+It can be set to an absolute or relative path.
+If set to a relative path, it resolves to a directory under the DF folder.
+Note that if you change this directory, you will not see blueprints written by the DFHack blueprint plugin (which always writes to the dfhack-config/blueprints dir).

+blueprints\library\dir (default: hack/data/blueprints) Directory tree to search for library blueprints.

+force\marker\mode (default: false) If true, will designate all dig blueprints in marker mode.
+If false, only cells with dig codes explicitly prefixed with m will be designated in marker mode.

+stockpiles\max\barrels, stockpiles\max\bins, and stockpiles\max\wheelbarrows (defaults: -1, -1, 0)

+Set to the maximum number of resources you want assigned to stockpiles of the relevant types.
 Set to -1 for DF defaults (number of stockpile tiles for stockpiles that take barrels and bins, and 1 wheelbarrow for stone stockpiles).
-The default here for wheelbarrows is 0 since using wheelbarrows can decrease the efficiency of your fort unless you know how to use them properly.
+The default here for wheelbarrows is 0 since using wheelbarrows can decrease the efficiency of your fort unless you assign an appropriate number of wheelbarrows to the stockpile.
 Blueprints can override this value for specific stockpiles.

-There is one other configuration file in the dfhack-config/quickfort folder: aliases.txt.
-It defines keycode shortcuts for query blueprints.
-The format for this file is described in the Quickfort keystroke alias reference, and default aliases that all players can use and build on are available in the The DFHack standard alias library.
-Some quickfort library aliases require the search plugin to be enabled.

-The quickfort script can be called programmatically by other scripts, either via the commandline interface with dfhack.run_script() or via the API functions defined in quickfort.lua, available from the return value of reqscript('quickfort):
+The quickfort script can be called programmatically by other scripts, either via the commandline interface with dfhack.run\script() or via the API functions defined in quickfort.lua, available from the return value of reqscript('quickfort):

-quickfort.apply_blueprint(params)
+quickfort.apply\blueprint(params)